For the last week of December, we’re re-posting some of our favorite posts from 2012.

 Convinced the species was novel, team leader John Hart began an exhaustive three-year study to describe the monkey, and to differentiate it from its nearest neighbor, the owl face monkey.
 The study included geneticists and biological anthropologists, who helped confirm that the monkey was different from the owl face, though the two share a common genetic ancestor.

 In other words, something significant happened because those scientists happened upon this monkey.
 But to say that they “discovered” it is to mischaracterize what occurred.
 The scientists write that it was “previously undescribed,” which is far more accurate.
 Their language also doesn’t erase the consciousness of the people of the Congo, where this monkey is “endemic.”
 In fact, they recommend the short-hand name “lesula,” “as it is the vernacular name used [by people who’ve known about it, probably for generations] over most of its known range.”
-In doing so, they acknowledge the species’ relationship to a population of human beings, making them visible and significant.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+In doing so, they acknowledge the species’ relationship to a population of human beings, making them visible and significant.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.